 - 3.1.
-This policy applies to all volunteers who work for the JAS, recruited and supervised by JAS staff working both on and off site. - 3.2.
+This policy applies to all volunteers who work for the JAS, recruited and supervised by JAS staff whether volunteering onsite, remotely or in the community. - 3.2.
 This policy operates in conjunction with the Dorset History Centre Access Policy (2015) and in line with the Equalities Impact Assessment and other relevant JAS policies.